Login for Trustees and advisors

 Our approach to funding

-We provide a range of support within the context of our focused strategic themes:
+We provide a range of grant-making support within the context of our strategic themes:

 • to encourage leading investigators from all relevant disciplines to undertake work on ageing.

-• to institutions which can demonstrate leadership in and a long-term commitment to ageing-related research.
+• to organisations that can demonstrate leadership in and a long-term commitment to ageing-related research.

 • that delivers excellence in doctoral researcher training in ageing-related research.

-• for post-doctoral academics and research-active health and social care professionals so that trained PhD level investigators in ageing are not lost to other disciplines
+• for post-doctoral academics and research-active health and social care professionals so that trained PhD level researchers in ageing are not lost to other disciplines

 • for developing clear pathways to impact and engagement with community-led organisations.